Piano Tuning Educational Links

 Xiangqi for ChessPlayers – My personal page for Xiangqi instruction

-Mound City Chapter of the ASO – Youtube channel I manage for a local non-profit in Chillicothe Ohio.
+Mound City Chapter of the Archaeological Society of Ohio – Youtube channel I manage for a local non-profit in Chillicothe Ohio.

 740-466-9523